 these words and really mean it without being influenced by the Holy

-verse 4 Paul says that "there are different kinds of gifts but the
+verses 4 and 5 Paul says that there are different kinds of gifts, but the

-word "gift" that is used here is derived from the Greek word
+The English word "gift" that is used here is derived from

-where we get our modern English word "charismatic," as in
+is where we get our modern English word "charismatic," as in

 Charismatic Movement.
 Charisma